ashesh-0/kaggle_competitions/sales_prediction/README.md

     a.
 For generating a balanced sales dataframe, run the script "test_data_like_train_data.py" (~25 minutes)
     b.
 For creating a pre-processed train data, run the script "model_data.py" (~ 1 hour)
     c.
 Notebook "Catboost Model.ipynb" (~15 minutes)

-Step by step procedure is
+3. Run 	Data Analysis.ipynb for EDA.

+Logically speaking, following is the step by step process which the code follows.
 1. We first add zero sales entries in sales.csv so that it matches the distribution of monthly sales in test data.
+We know the mean value of monthly sales in test from leaderboard probing.
 2. We then create features on top of the sales.
 3. We fit a Catboost model.